nevolodia/bunq_sandman/readme.md

 ## 📝 Limitations

-- The system sometimes miscalulates requiered starting balances.
 - The system has rare edge cases where action in the replay may be incorrectly interpreted and therefore not executed.
-- The system does not handle several accounts of the same user.
+- The system can miscalculate required starting balances.

 # 🏦 Bunq Sandman Visualizer 🏦